 The Jacksonville Orthopaedic Institute has a long reputation for having the best knee doctors in the Jacksonville area.
 Our orthopedic knee specialists are the most experienced knee physicians in the area.
 JOI has over 20 Orthopaedic Knee Specialists who treat various knee injuries and conditions.
 To see the listing of the JOI Knee Specialists, go to https://www.joionline.net/centers-of-expertise/knee/.

 Our knee doctors treat a wide variety of knee injuries:

 - Cartilage injuries.

 - Dislocated and Subluxed Patella.

 If you want to learn more about the anatomy of the knee, please watch this Knee Video.

 Our knee specialists provide conservative treatment options for all of these knee injuries.
 When surgery is needed, JOI has the most experienced team of knee surgeons.
 They work very closely with our physical therapy clinicians to ensure you have the best outcome from your surgery.

-If you have a knee injury and want to see an Orthopaedic Knee Specialist, please call JOI-2000 or click below.
+If you have a knee injury and want to see an Orthopaedic Knee Specialist, please call JOI-2000, schedule online or click below.